ThetisEliza/outlier/README.md

 ## Instruction

-This is a simple chat-room for you to communicate with your friends.

 Are you mad or bothered by wanna

-* Chatting with your friends but your boss standing behind you?
+* Chat with your friends but your boss standing behind you?
 * Tell some secret about boss or company you serve but your computer and network is under survellience?
 * Make some import decisions with nobody finding out?

-Try this outlier tool !
+Try this outlier chat room !

-Outlier, known as the famous movie, standing for the people that are active out of meaning "laws", with this tool, You can build a secret server really simply and quickly.
-And setup a client to connect to it.
+Outlier, known as the famous movie, standing for the people who act out of laws, is a simple tool for you to communicate with your friends.
+You can build a server really simply and quickly with it.
+And invite your friends to setup clients on it.
 It's designed to use your own "Symmetic Encryption Algorithm" and setup a secret key to make your communication hardly to decryped.

 ## Setup